CURRENTLY ACCEPTING NEW CHILD AND ADULT REFERRAL ENQUIRIES.

-Clinical Directors Marie, Jenny and Sarah-Jane met while working together in a child and family service.
+Clinical Directors Marie, Jenny and Sarah-Jane met while working together in a child and family service in North Dublin.
 They quickly recognised that they have common values in their approach to working with clients.
 They have developed a strong bond based on connection, respect, support and partnership, ideals that they model in their work with their clients.

 Dr. Marie McGrath completed her Doctorate of Clinical Psychology with National University College, Galway.
 She has worked in in child and family services and adult mental health care in both the public and private sector.
 Marie lived in Australia for 6 years and worked across both child and adult assessment and therapy teams.
-During her time in Australia, Marie worked in a child development team, where her role was to offer developmental and diagnostic assessment and complex therapy for children and adolescents.
-Marie also worked with St. John of God Hospital Services to set up, facilitate and co-ordinate an acute outpatient program for young people with significant mental health needs.
+During her time in Australia, Marie worked in a child development team, offering developmental and diagnostic assessment and complex therapy for children and adolescents.
+Marie also worked with St. John of God Hospital Services to set up, facilitate and co-ordinate an acute outpatient program for young adults with significant mental health needs.
 Marie founded her own private practice in Australia and worked with adults with an array mental health needs.
 In 2017, Marie returned to Ireland and has been working in child and adolescent services in the community.

-Marie is passionate about psychology and mental health and has over 14 years experience in the field.
+Marie is passionate about psychology and mental health and has over 17 years experience in the field.
 She values a relational and humanistic style approach in her work with clients and believes that safety is paramount to supportive change.
-She is trained across multiple therapeutic approaches, including CBT, Schema therapy, DBT, Trauma Focused therapy, psychodynamic and attachment focused work.
+She is trained across multiple therapeutic approaches, including CBT, Compassion Focused Therapy, DBT, Trauma Focused therapy and attachment focused work.

 Marie has a specialist interest in many areas of psychology including working with teens, adults, women with fertility and adjustment issues and trauma.
 Marie's biggest value is to create a safe, warm and welcoming therapeutic space for her clients.